cyber-techie95/My_devops_journey/README.md

 Hello!
 My name is Yusra and I have been in the tech industry for about 5 years now.
-I started my career as an IT User support technician and worked my way upto a Customer Success Engineer for a Cybersecurity firm.
+I started my career as an IT User support technician and worked my way upto Customer Success Engineer for a Cybersecurity firm.
 I have a Bachelors Degree in Information Technology and a few industry leading certifications.
 I have embarked on a journey to learn new skills and dive into the culture of DevOps.